Skip to content

 Segmented Files

 ^The exact length of each file will be a multiple of a fixed block size, based on the sampling rate.
-It will be as close as possible to the selected setting value (i.e. 1 hr, 4 hr, etc.), but will not be exact.
+It will be as close as possible to the selected setting value (e.g. 1 hr, 4 hr, etc.), but will not be exact.
 It will be within ~0.1 seconds or so of the exact desired duration, and there will be no overlap in the data at the beginnings and ends of the files.

 The files will be named as follows: